Register for second "Seven Days of 1961" event

 Derrick Johnson serves as president and CEO of the NAACP.
 Under his leadership, the NAACP has undertaken such efforts as the 2018 "Log Out" Facebook Campaign, pressuring Facebook after reports of Russian hackers targeting African Americans; the Jamestown to Jamestown Partnership, marking the 400th year enslaved Africans first touched the shores of America; 2020's "We are Done Dying Campaign,” exposing the inequities embedded into the American healthcare system and the country at large; and most recently the victorious 2020 Supreme Court lawsuit NAACP vs. Trump, which prevented President Donald Trump's administration from rescinding the Deferred Action for Childhood Arrivals program for young immigrants.
 Johnson is frequently featured on CNN, MSNBC, CBS, ABC and many others, advocating on behalf of the Black community and all those who are affected by systemic oppression and prejudice.

-Valerie B. Jarrett is the president of the Barack Obama Foundation and a senior distinguished fellow at The University of Chicago Law School.
+Valerie B. Jarrett is the president of the Barack Obama Foundation, board chairman of the nonprofit Civic Nation and a senior distinguished fellow at The University of Chicago Law School.
 She is the author of the New York Times bestselling book “Finding My Voice: My Journey to the West Wing and the Path Forward” published in April 2019.
-She was the senior advisor to President Barack Obama from 2009-2017, making her the longest-serving senior advisor to a president in U.S. history, and also oversaw the Offices of Public Engagement and Intergovernmental Affairs and chaired the White House Council on Women and Girls.
-She currently serves as board chairman of Civic Nation, co-chair of The United State of Women and senior advisor to Attn.
-She also serves on the boards of Walgreens Boot Alliance, Inc., Lyft, Inc., 2U, Inc., Ariel Investments, The John F. Kennedy Center for Performing Arts, The Innocence Project, Sesame Street Workshop and the Economic Club of Chicago.
+She was the senior advisor to President Barack Obama from 2009-2017, making her the longest-serving senior advisor to a president in U.S. history, and oversaw the Offices of Public Engagement and Intergovernmental Affairs and chaired the White House Council on Women and Girls.
+She serves as co-chair of The United State of Women, senior advisor to Attn and on the boards of Walgreens Boot Alliance, Inc., Lyft, Inc., 2U, Inc., Ariel Investments, The John F. Kennedy Center for Performing Arts, The Innocence Project, Sesame Street Workshop and the Economic Club of Chicago.
 Jarrett received her B.A. from Stanford University in 1978 and her J.D. from the University of Michigan Law School in 1981.

 How to Watch FAQ